Alternative Media Guide

 New Left Review, http://www.newleftreview.net/

-Covers world politics and the global economy; state powers and protest movements; contemporary social theory; history and philosophy; cinema and literature; heterodox art and aesthetics.
+NLR "analyses world politics, the global economy, state powers and protest movements; contemporary social theory, history and philosophy; cinema, literature, heterodox art and aesthetics."

 New Pages: Alternatives in print and media, http://www.newpages.com/default.htm

-"News, information and guides to independent bookstores, independent publishers, literary periodicals, alternative periodicals, independent record labels, alternative newsweeklies and more."
+A portal to independents news, "information and guides to literary magazines, independent publishers, creative writing programs, independent bookstores, alternative periodicals, independent record labels, alternative newsweeklies and more."

 Our Times, http://www.ourtimes.ca/